zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

     - In tandem viewing keyboard layout
       - http://www.arabic-keyboard.org/
   - ON HALT | Energy leak by language addiction
+    - 2022/5/13: As the sentence becomes longer, detecting neural-level alternation, new neural pathways are being created, initiate `neural pathway encapsulation mechanism` for future re-use
+      - _meta
+        - *I can't automate this for now*
+        - What...is... neural pathway encapsulation mechanism?
+Do you have one?
+          - _meta
+            - Do we have a similar counterpart on the *人类共同体* side?
+Or... *外星人共同体*?
   - WHIM Daily Alphabet Recap
-  - RANDOM The future foundational ability of prospective entrepreneur
+  - RANDOM The future foundational ability of prospective entrepreneur --> MOVE TO `startup` ON NEXT ENCOUNTER
     - MICRO Typing Speed of no less than 200 WPM
     - MESO | MOBA proficiency
       - Communication rigor